 Dr. Xiaofeng Charles Zhou received his PhD in Biochemistry from Boston University and a M.S. degree in Software Engineering from Brandeis University.
 He did his Post-Doctoral training in human genetics and second Post-Doctoral training in cancer genomics at Boston University and University of California in Los Angeles (UCLA), respectively.
 He has published more than 90 journal articles, review articles, and book chapters.
 Dr. Zhou is currently an Associate Professor at University of Illinois at Chicago.
 He is also a Visiting Professor at Sun Yat-sen University, China.

 Dr. Songdong Meng obtained Ph.D degree in Microbiology from Shenyang Institute of Applied Ecology of Chinese Academy of Sciences (CAS).
-Currently he is a professor in Institute of Microbiology of CAS, and also in College of Life Sciences in University of CAS.
-He has published more than 40 scientific papers, and is a named inventor of 10 issued China patents.
+Currently he is a professor at the Institute of Microbiology of CAS, and also in the College of Life Sciences at the University of CAS.
+He has published more than 40 scientific papers, and is a named inventor of 10 issued Chinese patents.

-A. Russo Second University of Naples Caserta Italy Biography
+Aniello Russo Department of Life Sciences Second University of Naples Caserta Italy Biography

 Dr. Aniello Russo is an Associate Professor of Molecular Biology at Second University of Naples, Caserta, Italy.
 He received his Ph.D. in Biochemistry in 1993, at Federico II University of Naples, and Post-Doctoral training at Harvard University, where he was also appointed Instructor.
 Dr. Russo’s research is dedicated to microRNAs, focusing on their role in human pathologies, such as viral hepatitis, cancer and heart failure.
 In addition to research and teaching, from 2009 to 2015 he served the Faculty of Sciences of Second University of Naples as President of the Bachelor and Master of Science programs in Biology.

-N. Saini Institute for Genomics and Integrative Biology Delhi India Biography
+Neeru Saini Genomics and Molecular Medicine Research Area Institute for Genomics and Integrative Biology Delhi India Biography

 Dr. Saini’s research has provided new insights into miRNA-mediated regulation of apoptosis providing new opportunities for therapeutic interventions.
 During the last decade her laboratory has identified and characterized several miRNAs that hold immense potential as therapeutics.
-Currently her laboratory is understanding the regulation of cholesterol metabolism by microRNAs.
-Simultaneously she is also understanding role of microRNA(s) as regulator of mitochondrial activity/mitochondrial function.
+Currently, her laboratory is working on the regulation of cholesterol metabolism by microRNAs.
+Simultaneously, she is also involved in further discovering the role of microRNA(s) as regulator of mitochondrial activity/mitochondrial function.

-W. Tam Weill Cornell Medical College New York, NY USA Biography
+Wayne Tam Department of Pathology & Laboratory Medicine Weill Cornell Medical College New York, NY USA Biography

 Dr. Wayne Tam received his M.D., Ph.D., degree from the Weill Cornell Tri-Institutional Program and is currently a Professor of Pathology and Laboratory Medicine.
 He is an academic hematopathologist with translational research interests on hematologic malignancies, including scientific investigations in the role of microRNA and other non-coding RNAs in the pathogenesis of lymphoid malignancies and their utility as biomarkers.

-H. Tang Tianjin Medical University Tianjin China Biography
+Hua Tang Department of Microbiology Tianjin Medical University Tianjin China Biography

 Dr. Tang obtained his Medical Doctor Degree and Ph.D. in Pathogen Biology from Tianjin Medical University, and gained postdoctoral training in Harvard University and HHMI.
 He was a faculty member in Harvard Medical School and Fudan University.
 Currently Dr. Tang is a Professor and Chair of Tianjin Life Science Research Center and Department of Pathogen Biology, Tianjin Medical University.
 Dr. Tang has focused on the regulation of non-coding RNA on tumorigenesis and viral proliferation.
 He has published more than 100 research articles and served as an editor of more than 10 journals.

-P. Trivedi La Sapienza University Rome Italy Biography
+Pankaj Trivedi Department of Experimental Medicine La Sapienza University Rome Italy Biography

-I received M.D and Ph.D from Kagoshima University School of Medicine, Kagoshima, Japan in 1998.
-I have studied as a Research Fellow and a Research Associate at the Johns Hopkins University School of Medicine, Baltimore, MD, USA.
-After that I worked as a Research Assistant Professor at University of Rochester School of Medicine and Dentistry, NY, USA by 2012.
-Now I am an Associate Professor, Laboratory and Vascular Medicine Kagoshima University, Graduate School of Medical and Dental Sciences, Kagoshima, Japan.
-My publication is more than 50, including research articles, reviews, and chapter books.
+Dr. Yamakuchi received M.D and Ph.D from the Kagoshima University School of Medicine, Kagoshima, Japan in 1998.
+He studied as a Research Fellow and a Research Associate at the Johns Hopkins University School of Medicine, Baltimore, MD, USA.
+After that he worked as a Research Assistant Professor at University of Rochester School of Medicine and Dentistry, NY, USA by 2012.
+Currently, he is an Associate Professor at Laboratory and Vascular Medicine Kagoshima University, Graduate School of Medical and Dental Sciences, Kagoshima, Japan.
+He has more than 50 publications to his credit, including research articles, reviews, and book chapters.

-A. van den Berg University of Groningen University Medical Center Groningen Groningen The Netherlands Biography
+Anke van den Berg Department of Pathology and Medical Biology University of Groningen University Medical Center Groningen Groningen The Netherlands Biography

 Dr. Anke van den Berg is a molecular biologist with a long standing interest in cancer research.
 She obtained her PhD (cum laude) on “The involvement of chromosome 3 deletions in renal cell carcinoma” in 1996.
 After her PhD, Dr. van den Berg moved to the field of B cell lymphoma with a special interest in microRNAs.
 In 2009 she was appointed as professor in Molecular pathogenesis of malignant B cell lymphoma at the Department of Pathology & Medical Biology.
 She has obtained multiple research grants of the Dutch Cancer Society (KWF), NWO, SKOG, Vanderes and others.
 She has published over 170 papers in international peer reviewed journals.